mdikcinar/searchable_dropdown/README.md

 ## Features

--SearchableDropdown for pre setted item list, -SearchableDropdown.paginated for normal or paginated requests.
+- SearchableDropdown for pre setted item list,
+- SearchableDropdown.paginated for normal or paginated requests.
--SearchableDropdownFormfield for compatibility with forms.
+- SearchableDropdownFormfield for compatibility with forms.

 ![alt text](doc/gif.gif)